It surely is. But not impossible. If a dumb-f***ing-bugger like me can, you can, everyone in this world can.

 I was saving rupee 10 when I was on this sabbatical as there was no income from any sources; other than my little savings.
 This continued for 4 years until the completion of the sabbatical in 2016.

-I have understood the worth of money in these 4 years.
-I have understood how to romance with it rather than just sleeping with for a night.
+I’ve understood the worth of money in these 4 years, and how to romance with it rather than just sleeping with it for a night.

 Restarting my life has been a really good experience for me.
-I am unlearning old things and learning new things; really enjoying the new life.
+I’m unlearning old things and learning new things; enjoying the new life.

 Let’s see what does it has in store for me!